 There are three stages at which Cystic Fibrosis can be determined; prenatal, postnatal, and during early childhood.
 The amniotic fluid surrounding a fetus in pregnant women is something that can be tested for fetal intestinal enzymes using a procedure called, 'Amniocentesis.'
 During the procedure, a sample of the amniotic fluid is extracted and analyzed for levels of intestinal enzymes; if the fetus has Cystic Fibrosis, these levels will be decreased.

-For both children and young adults there is a test available called the, 'Electrolyte Sweat Test,' which measures the amount of electrolytes in the person's sweat.
+For both children and young adults, there is a test available called the 'Electrolyte Sweat Test,' which measures the number of electrolytes in the person's sweat.
 The electrolytes measured include potassium, chloride, and sodium.
-The test is performed through application of a chemical called, 'Pilocarpine,' to the person's forearm, and the use of a mild electrical current in order to produce sweat.
+The test is performed through application of a chemical called, 'Pilocarpine' to the person's forearm, and the use of a mild electric current to produce sweat.
 If higher than expected amounts of both chlorine and sodium are found in the test, the person has Cystic Fibrosis.

 Other tests available which can help in the diagnosis of Cystic Fibrosis include Lung Function Tests, X-Rays, Stool Examinations, and Sputum (Phlegm) tests.

 Family members including sisters, brothers, and first cousins in families with Cystic Fibrosis should all be tested to find out if they carry the gene responsible for the disease, as well as to find out if they have either digestive or lung problems.